ECHO Metadata Standard

 - Collection - A grouping of science data that all come from the same source, such as a modeling group or institution.
-Collections have information that is common across all the granules they contain and a template for describing additional attributes not already part of the metadata model.
+Collections have information that is common across all the granules they contain.

 - Granule - The smallest aggregation of data that can be independently managed (described, inventoried, and retrieved).
 Granules have their own metadata model and support values associated with the additional attributes defined by the owning collection.

 - Browse - An image which provides a high-level view of the associated granule or collection metadata item.
 Browse images are not spatially enabled, but are very useful during data discovery and cross-referencing to other granules or collections.